top of page

 irrational then we are not going to feel like our best selves.
 When our thoughts and feelings are

-negative, we tend to want to avoid them instead of dealing with them and this is when people can
+negative or irrational, we tend to want to avoid them instead of dealing with them and this is when people can develop addictive behaviors and other behaviors that come with consequences.
+We help and teach clients how to challenge and replace these core beliefs with positive, realistic and empowering core beliefs.

 Sometimes when people are going through dark times it is difficult for them to see the facts and the